ariesjace/flutter_test/README.md

 This is a flutter test project.
-Soon to be a full stack app using Flutter.d
+Soon to be a full stack app using Flutter.